Free booking and cancellationFree payment tour, no set price, booking and cancellation are free

-Dear travelers, I welcome you to my hometown of Baku where I was born and raised.
+Dear travelers, I welcome you to my hometown of Baku, where I was born and raised.
 My name is Emin.
-I love Baku - its windy weather, magnificent architecture, mystical history and welcoming people.
-I live in Azerbaijan's capital Baku city.
-I can organise tours and accommodations in Azerbaijan.
-I can create private and group tours like businesses or trips to other regions of Azerbaijan like Sheki, Qabala, Shamaxi, Quba, Lankaran and others.if you want to get more information fell free to contact me.
+I love Baku: its windy climate, its magnificent architecture, its mystical history, and its welcoming people.
+I live in the city of Baku, the capital of Azerbaijan.
+I can organize tours and accommodation in Azerbaijan.
+I can create private and group tours as business or travel to other regions of Azerbaijan such as Sheki, Qabala, Shamaxi, Quba, Lankaran and others.
+If you want more information, do not hesitate to contact me.

 Azerbaijani wine is produced in several regions throughout Azerbaijan.
-Prior to 20th century communist rule, Azerbaijan had a thriving wine industry that dated back to the second millennium BC.
+Prior to 20th-century communist rule, Azerbaijan had a thriving wine industry that dated back to the second millennium BC.
 Azerbaijan's long history of wine production was rediscovered at archaeological digs of settlements in Kültəpə, Qarabağlar and Galajig where archaeologists discovered stone fermentation and storage vessels that included residue and grape seeds dating back to the second millennium BC.
 The Ancient Greeks were well aware of wine production in the area by at least the 7th century BC according to Herodotus.
 Later Strabo would comment in the 1st century BC about an Azerbaijani wine known as Albania.
-Arabic historians and geographers—most notably Abu'l-Fida, Al-Masudi, Ibn Hawqal and Al-Muqaddasi - described the extensive viticulture around Ganja and Barda that was taking place even after Islamic conquest of the area.
+Arabic historians and geographers—most notably Abu'l-Fida, Al-Masudi, Ibn Hawqal and Al-Muqaddasi - described the extensive viticulture around Ganja and Barda that was taking place even after the Islamic conquest of the area.